 Another useful feature of this dictionary is that it addresses typical mistakes, both spelling and grammar.
 The authors target mistakes made specifically by non-native learners of English.
 You may want to see these lists of common mistakes in writing and speaking while you’re at it.

 The official Cambridge University Press page states that this dictionary is perfect for IELTS, CAE and FCE preparation.

 These two dictionaries should get your started in the right direction.
 With time, you will want to pick up a more specific dictionary more suited for your needs, but by then you will well know what exactly it is you are after.

-Having a paper dictionary is great, but it is believe that they will eventually become ousted by their online counterparts.
+Having a paper dictionary is great, but it is believed that they will eventually become ousted by their online counterparts.
 Using an online dictionary is quick, simply and always available.
 Any definition you may require is literally at your fingertips — with the help of your smartphone of choice.

 Longman Dictionary of Contemporary English (LDOCE)

 This is my personal favourite.
-Each definition is complete with frequency of use, British and American English pronunciation audio sample, transcription and examples of use in sentences.
+Each definition is complete with the frequency of use, British and American English pronunciation audio sample, transcription and examples of use in sentences.
 If the word belongs to a selected topic set, it is also mentioned.

 As seen from the example above, the sentences used to illustrate the use of word are made of fairly advanced vocabulary.
 This could dissuade less experienced learners from using it and opting for the next online dictionary.

 This is the minimalist’s choice — all you get is a simple definition, example of pronunciation, simplified transcription (no special phonetic symbols) and a couple of short phrases or sentences to illustrate usage of the word.